vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

     relatively quickly (e.g., over a period of minutes, rather than hours or days).

-* **Impact of backup on other processes**: Particularly for backups of production servers, we want the backup to operate in a way that has minimal impact on the rest of the server.
+* **Impact of making the backup on other processes**: Particularly for backups of production servers, we want the backup to operate in a way that has minimal impact on the rest of the server.

 * **Cost of making the backup**: All else equal, we want making backups to be cheap!
 In general, the cost of making the backup